 While the combat of Anthem is actually pretty good, it’s bogged down by almost everything in Fort Tarsis.
 Citizens in the fort will often offer conversations that can lead to new lore or even missions from time to time.
 It wouldn’t be so bad if there weren’t so many of them continually showing up.
 What’s even stranger is that many of them actually have random famous actors from various televisions shows.
 Want a merchant voiced by Louise from Bob’s Burgers (Kristin Schaal)?
 How about an amateur actor turned bartender voiced by Fix-It-Felix Jr. (Jack McBrayer)?
 While it’s interesting, their characters are so minor, it makes one wonder why they were even brought in at all.

 Despite having so many characters to talk to, granted, some of them are actually pretty well done.
 Marelda’s story, while bringing basically nothing to the actual plot, is done so well, it can actually bring some emotion to the game.
 Unfortunately, a handful of good stories isn’t enough to make up for what is mostly a boring series of conversations.
-It’s unfortunate because dialogue in the Mass Effect always seemed so interesting, but Anthem somehow takes a ton of detailed lore and makes it lack that same spark.
+It’s unfortunate because dialogue in the Mass Effect series always seemed so interesting, but Anthem somehow takes a ton of detailed lore and makes it lack that same spark.
 It doesn’t help that it tries to add dialogue choices to try and add variety, as it doesn’t really seem to benefit the player in the grand scheme of things.

 There are a few interesting characters in the game, and that is partially due to their voice.
 The male and female Freelancers, voiced by Ray Chase and Sarah Elmaleh respectively, offer a solid performance for their roles.
 Despite this, it’s unfortunate that their voices tend to not match a good amount of the character appearance options.
 It’s a bit unusual to play through the game as a person of color, only to hear them speak with a very Caucasian sounding voice.
 It’s honestly weird that Bioware even gave players a choice in appearance, as 95% of the game is spent either with a helmet on or in first-person.
 It doesn’t even offer a fraction of as many options as Mass Effect does for character creation.